awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-terminateipmonitoringfromvpc.md

 1. aws:executeAwsApi \- delete the CloudWatch inline policy from the role created by the automation\.

-1. aws:executeAwsApi \- detach the **AmazonEC2RoleForSSM** managed policy from the role created by the automation\.
+1. aws:executeAwsApi \- detach the **AmazonSSMManagedInstanceCore** managed policy from the role created by the automation\.

 1. aws:executeAwsApi \- delete the IAM role created by the automation\.